synox/disposable-mailbox/readme.md

 ## Quality/Status:
-This is **alpha-tested** software, do not use it in production yes, it may lose your mails and people may gain access to your mails.
+This is **alpha-tested** software, do not use it in production yet, it may lose your mails and people may gain access to your mails.
 There are still unsolved problems.
 Contributions are welcome!

 ## Licence
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">disposable-mailbox</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/synox/disposable-mailbox" property="cc:attributionName" rel="cc:attributionURL">github:synox</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.